On one of my trips to Kenya I was interviewed on the business news program for a major television station in Nairobi.

 Unfortunately, there was as much truth as humor in her words.
 And I’m tempted at times to fall back on her explanation to justify my weight.
 But that’s not taking responsibility for things I can control.

-Successful people and successful leaders, I’ve found, have mastered the art of focusing on what they can control, managing them well, and dismissing everything else as beyond their influence.
+Successful people and successful leaders, I’ve found, have mastered the art of focusing on what they can control, managing those things well, and dismissing everything else as beyond their influence.
 They fret very little about what they cannot do.
 Instead, they stay riveted on what they can do.

 That’s why some of the most unlikely people have become great leaders.
 Conventional wisdom would have dismissed their potential because of some limitation in talent, resources, or social status.